wyattscarpenter/google-speech-to-text-punctuation/README.md

 # most emojis
 [whatever] emoji

+# newline
+newline, enter

-# any whitespace, such as spaces, tabs, or new lines
+# any other whitespace, such as spaces or tabs
 Unfortunately I've found no way to speak this in.
 Words are delineated by spaces automatically though.